calculquebec/cq-formation-cip202/doc/en/gnu_parallel.rst

 For multi-threaded calculations, the ``parallel`` command must not launch as many processes as there are CPU cores allocated to the job: there would be multiple threads per CPU core.
-The number of parallel processes must instead be limited with the ``-P,--max-procs`` option.
+The number of processes must instead be limited with the ``-P,--max-procs`` option.

-For example, 10 cases to treat with a maximum of two parallel processes:
+For example, 10 cases to treat with a maximum of two processes in parallel:

 .. code-block:: bash